Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 ### CS Verifier Contract Update Not Delivered Before Hardfork

-This can result in burning up to 128 times more shares from an operator's bond than the actual penalty if a validator is slashed after the hardfork.
+This causes the validator withdrawal proof report to break after the hardfork due to incorrect gIndexes.

 ### Mass Slashing Occurs in Community Staking Module Between Update and Hardfork